Oya-Tomo/Oya-Tomo/README.md

 ## status, I'm...

--   learning database table design.
+- I like "bocchi the rock" very much !!
--   creating a task management application.
+- I'm creating a task management system to manage production of robot parts .
--   learning web security to create secure system.